rishbha-s/Mental-health-chatbot/README.md

 The project consists of two main parts:

-Training Script: Prepares the training data, trains the model, and saves the trained model.
+**Training Script**: Prepares the training data, trains the model, and saves the trained model.

-Chatbot GUI Script: Loads the trained model and provides an interface for user interaction.
+**Chatbot GUI Script**: Loads the trained model and provides an interface for user interaction.